abdullah-sajid-devops/linux-hands-on-labs/README.md

 ## 🎥 Screen Recordings

-Each lab is paired with a short screen recording walking through the commands live — linked inside each lab's individual README.
+Each lab includes a terminal screen recording showing the commands being executed live and the actual output produced — linked inside each lab's individual README.

 ---